Miss Nita's Pond Restoration

 Clay Lining

-A pond without a clay liner is a pond that leaks.
-We sourced good clay from on-site, pushed it into the basin in 6-inch layers, and compacted each layer with the excavator bucket before adding the next.
+We sourced good clay from on-site, pushed it into the basin in 6-inch layers, and compacted each layer with a compactor before adding the next.
 Layer by layer until the bottom and sides were sealed tight.
 This is what makes the pond actually hold water instead of draining into the ground.

 Debris Removal

-450 cubic yards of old tree piles, greenhouse debris, and accumulated junk.
-We loaded the dump truck, hauled it to the burn site, and burned it down over several days.
+450 yards of old tree piles and accumulated debris.
+We loaded it up and hauled it to the back of the property for burning over several days.
 Multiple trips, multiple burns, until the property was clear.

 Final Grading & Slope Work